FreeAndFair/Qubie/prototype/INSTALL.md

 Qubie Installation
 ===

-To install Qubie from scratch on a Raspberry Pi, do the following:
+To install Qubie from scratch on a Raspberry Pi 3 (it should work on other Raspberry Pi hardware, but you'll need a supported Bluetooth module for Bluetooth Low Energy functionality), do the following:

 * Install Raspbian (either from NOOBS or directly), 32GB SD card recommended
 * Update/upgrade the package repository, OS and kernel: